 If they decide that your speech makes those valuable minutes “worthwhile,” you can rest assured that they will stick with you for the rest of your presentation.

-Note: Whatever you do or don’t apologize or lose the plot first if you are wondering (like A / V stops working or the mic is crap like hyena, your papers start flying).
+Note: Whatever you do or don’t apologize or lose the plot first if you are wondering (like A / V stops working or the mic is crap like a hyena, your papers start flying).
 Break a joke and wing it so that the audience believes you have it all figured out.

 Say hello to the expressive eye

 You’ve got that great start (you * think *).
-You raise your head and walk into a room, step on the stage and look at the 200 unknown, barren faces looking back at you as they wait for the precious pearl of wisdom to drop from your mouth.
+You raise your head and walk into a room, step on the stage, and look at the 200 unknown, barren faces looking back at you as they wait for the precious pearl of wisdom to drop from your mouth.
 At that moment, the butterflies in your stomach are transformed into giant-sized raccoons and run wild.
 Your throat is dry, you’ve forgotten your opening line, and you can actually hear your own heartbeat – oh wait, was that thunder in your head?

 Scary thing !!